VBA code Command Line Compilation

-This is a convenient way to compile VBA code, be it VBA code that contains large amounts of Excel files in batch mode or just for registration key generation from the command line.
+This is a convenient way to compile VBA code, even if the VBA code contains large amounts of Excel files in batch mode or just for registration key generation from the command line.

-This feature is available in the registered version of VbaCompiler for Excel.
+All in all, this feature becomes available in the registered version of VbaCompiler for Excel.

 Prerequisites

 The computer where you want to call VbaCompiler for Excel from the command line should have Windows 7 or higher installed, as well as Excel 2007 SP3 or higher.
-Microsoft Excel should have the latest service pack and updates installed.
+Also important is that Microsoft Excel should have the latest service pack and updates installed.
+Finally, with these prerequisites, you should be able to initiate the compilation of VBA code from the command line.

 vbaclr4e.exe <name of the excel file with VBA code> [-switch[=value] …]